-It's a bit disappointing that the Nikon D5200 doesn't introduce anything new to the Nikon feature set apart from the sensor, and it is a fairly predictable upgrade to the Nikon D5100 that borrows features from the Nikon D7000 above it in Nikon's DSLR lineup.
+It's a bit disappointing that the Nikon D5200 doesn't introduce anything new since to the Nikon feature set apart from the sensor, and it is a fairly predictable upgrade to the Nikon D5100 that borrows features from the Nikon D7000.

 It would have been nice if Nikon had added a few new special effects, perhaps a high-contrast black and white mode, and made these effects available when shooting raw and JPEG files, rather than just JPEGs.

 We'd also have liked to have seen a touchscreen and Wi-Fi connectivity built in, since these could be hot features in 2013.